from A Squandered Life / Bush Pilot '65

 In his element, he was still the same friendly smiling man, but with headphones and a mike on his head and a strangely dispassionate voice for use over the radio.
 The Lockheed was actually not a proper bush plane.
-It was twin engined and had no floats and had some relatively comfortable passenger seating in the back.
+It was a twin engined "executive" job with no floats but with some relatively comfortable passenger seating in the back.
 It was one of Wheeler's prestige acquisitions and Dutch was the man they entrusted with it.
 It was a beautiful machine as it glittered in the clear sky above the clouds.
 Sitting in the front as the “co-pilot”, I had an unfettered view of the entire magnificent panoramic.

 We didn't eat in that trailer (thank god) but went over to the only hotel in town where Wheeler kept an account for its pilots, and very nice it was too (the cherry pie was spot on).
 We ate at silverware set tables with napkins on our lap, listened to ambient muzak, and avoided swearing.
 Actually, to be fair, the worst thing I ever heard Dutch say was “that son of a gun”, or its plural “those son of a guns”.